Essay Test Taking Tips Before Writing out the Exam

 •If questions are “weighted,” prioritize that into your time allocation for each question

-•When the time is up for one question, stop writing, leave space and begin the next question.
-The incomplete answers can be completed during the review time
+•When the time is up for one question, stop writing, leave space and

 •Six incomplete answers will usually receive more credit than three complete ones